Some relationships don’t end so well. And what do those relationships all seem to have in common?

 When our LBs are in the driver’s seat, we make decisions based on fear and guilt.
 You can see how this can keep us stuck in relationships that no longer feel like a good match.
 Whether we don’t want to fail, we fear being alone, or we don’t feel we deserve a great relationship, we can be pulled to remain in a bad relationship.

 By working on our LBs, we often become empowered to make decisions based on our wants and values, which can be the push we need to end that relationship.
-It can also help us initially chose a partner who is a complete person and matches us on values.
-Rather than picking someone because they are hot, or because we want to save them, or because we fear that no one else would want us.
+It can also help us initially choose a partner who is a complete person and matches us on values.
+Rather than picking someone because they are hot, because we want to save them, or because we fear that no one else would want us.
 We come at it from a more intentional place.

 Lastly, individual therapy can take a relationship that is already pretty good to an even more fantastic level!
 It’s like polishing up a relationship that may have gone a little dull.
 By removing your need to be perfect, you can lower your unrealistic explanations for your partner.
 Or you can let go of control and stop nitpicking about how they load the dishwasher.